govuk-one-login/performance-testing/deploy/scripts/src/mobile/README.md

 ## Run Command
 K6 environment variales can be found in config.ts file.
-Profile and scenario can be found in mobile/*.test.ts file.
+Test Scripts are located in the `/mobile` folder with naming convention `*.test.ts`.
+Profile and scenario can be found in each script file.

 ```bash